-(a) Investment Advisers registered under the Act with a place of business in Delaware shall prominently display in the public area of each such place of business in 20 point font or greater in a location visible to all customers and potential customers, a notice stating:
+(a) Investment Advisers registered under the Act with a place of business in Delaware shall prominently display in the public area of each such place of business in 28 point font or greater in a location visible to all customers and potential customers, a notice stating:

-"NOTICE REQUIRED BY LAW
+"NOTICE REQUIRED BY LAW"

 Investment firms and professionals in Delaware must be registered with the Investor Protection Unit of the Delaware Department of Justice.
 This firm has been so registered.
-Registration does not mean this business is being endorsed by the Investor Protection Unit.
+Registration does not mean this business has been approved or reviewed by the Investor Protection Unit.

-To check the registration status of any investment firm or professional in Delaware, or to file a complaint with the Investor Protection Unit, please call (302)577-8424 or e-mail Investor.Protection@delaware.gov."
+To check the registration status of any investment firm or professional in Delaware, or to file a complaint with the Investor Protection Unit, please call (302)577-8424 or e-mail Investor.Protection@state.de.us."